Mridul-Gulati/Bike-Rental-Prediction/README.md

    ```
 3. Run the Script:
   * Open R or RStudio.
-  * Load and run the bike_analysis.R script.
+  * Load and run the R-Assessment-MridulGulati.R script.
 4. Explore Results:
   * Check the console for exploratory analysis output.
   * Plots will be saved in the current working directory.